Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 2. Days on Market (DoM)

-The second metric to track closely is the time that agents’ official listings remain actively listed on the real estate market— referred to as days on market (DoM).
+The second metric to track closely is when agents’ official listings remain actively listed on the real estate market— called days on market (DoM).

 Days on market is simply the number of days the property is listed for sale on the multiple listing service (MLS) before it’s under contract.